 Garage door springs vary in wire size and length which determines how much weight they will pull.
 Some garage door technicians will install whatever spring they have on their truck so they don’t have to make a special trip to the parts house.
 The homeowner never knows the difference because they push the button on the wall to open and close the door.
 This is a common problem that we come across quite often.

 If your garage door is equipped with two torsion springs, one spring might be broken.
 Some garage door openers are strong enough to pull a garage door up and down with only one good torsion spring.
 The opener is essentially pulling half the weight of the door as it opens and closes.
 This can be really dangerous if the emergency release rope is pulled on the garage door opener while the door is in the up position.
 The garage door will fall and slam to the ground.

 Garage door spring repair will be needed to fix this situation.
 We always recommend replacing both springs if your door is equipped with two springs.
 This will prevent any inconvenience in the near future from another broken spring.

 How Do You Fix an Unbalanced Garage Door?

 You can start by removing any extra weight that has been added to your garage door.
 If your garage door is still heavy, call your local garage door service company to adjust or even replace your springs.

-A reputable service company can weigh your garage door to determine what size spring is needed.
+A reputable garage door company can weigh your garage door to determine what size spring is needed.
 If your door needs to be weighed and a custom spring needs to be cut, there might be an additional charge for this service.